Make your money work: Investment options for tax savings!

 How to save tax on Rs.15 lakh annual salary?

-To save tax on a Rs.15 lakh salary in India, you can consider various strategies, such as investing in tax-saving instruments like Public Provident Fund (PPF), Equity-Linked Savings Schemes (ELSS), National Pension Scheme (NPS), and claiming deductions for allowable expenses like House Rent Allowance (HRA), Medical expenses, and others.
+For those who have opted for the old regime, to save tax on a Rs.15 lakh salary in India, you can consider various strategies, such as investing in tax-saving instruments like the Public Provident Fund (PPF), Equity-Linked Savings Schemes (ELSS), National Pension Scheme (NPS), and claiming deductions for allowable expenses like House Rent Allowance (HRA), Medical expenses, and others.
 It is advisable to seek guidance from a qualified tax advisor for personalized tax planning.